I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugcontrol3-getassemblyoptions.md

 ## -remarks
 <p>For more information about using assembly with the debugger engine API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff538127">Assembling and Disassembling Instructions</a>.</p>

-<p>For more information about using assembly with the debugger engine API, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff538127">Assembling and Disassembling Instructions</a>.</p>

 ## -requirements
 <table>
 <tr>